 Last weekend Andreas and I visited Garbage City for the second time (the first time was with Alekka, Nik, and Kosta in December; this time we went with a group of AISWest teachers).
-Both times we started our visit with a tour of the Association for the Protection of the Environment, a non-profit that teaches craft skills to women, who earn income through the sale of the rugs, handmade paper products, and jewelry that they make.
+Both times we started our visit with a tour of the Association for the Protection of the Environment, a non-profit that teaches crafting skills to women, who earn income through the sale of their rugs, stationery, and jewelry.

-We followed this with a visit to the Children’s Club preschool, which has a special relationship with AISWest.
+We also visited the Children’s Club preschool, which has a special relationship with AIS West.
 The kids are adorable and all want their picture taken.

 Notice the small cross tattoos on the wrists of these little guys.
-Christians in Egypt typically wear these tattoos to identify their faith.
+Christians in Egypt typically wear these tattoos as a mark of their faith.

 Then we take a walk through the streets.
 This part is most fascinating to me as we get to see the garbage recycling systems in action.
 We try hard not to get in the way of people doing their jobs in the narrow streets, but there is no hope of us blending in.

-The buildings are tall and the streets narrow.
-The ground floor is full of sorting stations and workspaces, while the residents (some 50,000 or more) live above.
-The people we meet are friendly and welcoming, if a bit bemused by their status as tourist attraction.
-Homes, streets, and businesses are decorated with Christian symbols and by interesting items that Cairenes have thrown away.
+The buildings are tall and the streets are narrow.
+The ground floors are occupied by sorting stations and workspaces, while the residents (some 50,000 or more) live above.
+The people we meet are friendly and welcoming – it helps that our guide is a resident – if a bit bemused by their status as tourist attraction.
+Homes, streets, and businesses are decorated with Christian symbols and interesting items that Cairenes have thrown away.

-We finish our tour with a visit to the Coptic churches just outside the city gates.
+We finish our tour with a visit to the Coptic cave churches just outside the city gates.

 The title of the work is “Perception,” and the artist calls it a “calligrafitti”.
 The Arabic lettering quotes a Coptic bishop who said, “if one wants to see the light of the sun, he must wipe his eyes.”

-For a description of the life of a Cairo trash collector, you might want to read this article by Peter Hessler in the New Yorker.
+For a description of the life of a Cairo trash collector, I recommend this article by Peter Hessler in the New Yorker.
 The subject of this piece is Muslim, though, which is atypical; an estimated 95% of zabbaleen are Copts.